 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
 Apply the ice intermittently, as much as possible, for the first 24 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as comfortable unless otherwise directed.

 You should begin taking pain medication before you feel the local anesthetic wearing off.
 Either preoperatively or at your surgical appointment you will be given prescriptions for medications.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
-The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (1/4 teaspoon of salt in 8 ozs. of warm water) should be used at least 4-5 times a day, as well, especially after meals.
+Warm salt water rinses (1/4 teaspoon of salt in 8 ozs of warm water) should be used at least 4-5 times a day especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.
 In some cases a Peridex oral rinse may be prescribed.
 If so, start using the rinse the day prior to your surgery.
 You should resume using it the day after your surgery as directed.